majdiAlKotamy/majdiAlKotamy/README.md

 <h4>

-Decisive Engineer with 6+ years in designing and implementing digital software solutions.
-Skilled in API manifacturing, software development, data analysis, and business intelligence.
-Expertise in business process design, software implementation, and delivery management.
-Passionate about enhancing user experience and driving success in financial services, remittance, and currency exchange.
-Ready to join a data-driven team in the finance sector.
-Explore my portfolio on GitHub. for banking software, core banking, and digital wallets.
+Decisive Software Engineer with over 6 years of expertise in designing and deploying innovative solutions.
+Holding a Bachelor's degree in Informatics Engineering with a specialization in AI from Arab International University, I excel in integrating financial core systems with advanced payment gateways, leveraging SQL Database Administration, API Management, and Java backend development with Spring Boot for seamless, reliable outcomes.

+Proficient in the full SDLC, API development, data analysis, and business intelligence.
+Experienced in developing solutions for financial services, including digital banking solutions, exchanges, remittances, digital wallets, and cross-border payments.
+Well-versed in AI and data science, with skills in Python, ETL processes, data cleaning, processing, and visualization using Microsoft BI tools.
+Driven by continuous learning and a commitment to excellence, I aim to bring innovative insights to the finance sector.

 </h4>

 <p align="left">